On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Chemical Enrichment in Early Bright Galaxies

 \subsubsection{$\beta$ as a Proxy for Dust Attenuation}

 The UV spectral slope $\beta$ (defined as $f_\lambda \propto \lambda^{\beta}$; \citealt{calzetti94}) is often used to quantify stellar populations in the high-redshift universe as it is a straightforward probe of the color of the emergent light from the young, massive stars in these early galaxies.
-It is also a relatively easy measurement -- $\beta$ is readily measurable if a given galaxy has detections in at least two photometric bands probing the rest-frame UV (free of both the Lyman and Balmer/$4000~\mathrm{\AA}$ breaks).
+It is also a relatively easy measurement -- $\beta$ is readily measurable if a given galaxy has detections in at least two photometric bands probing the rest-frame UV (free of both the Lyman-$\alpha$ break introduced by the neutral IGM and Balmer/$4000~\mathrm{\AA}$ break).
 While a number of physical factors can affect the rest-UV color, the observed slope $\beta$ is generally interpreted as a proxy for dust attenuation.

 This dust-heavy interpretation of the UV slope is especially true at the highest redshifts we discuss here, as the stellar ages are limited by the very short time since the end of the cosmic dark ages, and metallicities are similarly limited both by the lack of time for significant chemical enrichment and the relative insensitivity of $\beta$ to changing stellar metallicities.
 In Figure~\ref{fig:beta_props} we use \citet{bruzual03} models to show how the inferred value of the UV spectral slope $\beta$ changes with increasing dust attenuation, stellar population age, and metallicity.
 For a given curve showing the change in one property, we keep the other two properties fixed, with the fixed values being A$_{\rm V}=0.2$ mag, age $=$ 50 Myr, and $Z=0.2~Z_{\odot}$.
-For dust attenuation, we consider both a starburst \citep{calzetti00} and SMC-like \citep{pei92} attenuation curve, while for stellar population age we consider a constant ($\tau=\infty$), rising ($\tau = -300~\mathrm{Myr}$) and extreme burst ($\tau = 0.1~\mathrm{Myr}$) SFH.
+For dust attenuation, we consider both a starburst \citep{calzetti00} and an SMC-like \citep{pei92} attenuation curve, while for stellar population age we consider a constant ($\tau=\infty$), rising ($\tau = -300~\mathrm{Myr}$) and extreme burst ($\tau = 0.1~\mathrm{Myr}$) SFH.